 - ANY Wound, No Matter How Large or Small

-What is Hyperbaric Oxygen Therapy for Radiation Wounds?
+What is Hyperbaric Oxygen Therapy for Radiation Burns and Wounds?

-Hyperbaric oxygen therapy (HBOT) makes it possible to minimize and even reverse your radiation symptoms.
+Hyperbaric oxygen therapy (HBOT) makes it possible to minimize and even reverse your radiation burn or other wound symptoms.
 It uses 100% oxygen at pressures above regular atmospheric pressure to stream oxygen through your bloodstream.

 Radiation triggers vascular changes that deprive the cells in your body of the essential oxygen they need to function and thrive.
 This oxygen deprivation plays a role in the development of delayed radiation injuries, which means that HBOT can reduce and reverse these health problems.